 The Industrial Park usually requires adequate buffers due to its proximity to residential neighborhoods.
-Emphasis in all industrial areas should be placed on minimizing adverse impacts from industrial uses, including but not limited to noise, vibration, dust, and others.
+Emphasis in all industrial areas should be placed on minimizing adverse impacts from industrial uses, including but not limited to noise, vibration, dust, a industrial uses, including but not limited to noise, vibration, dust, and others.
 Appropriate buffering from adjoining properties and siting to minimize visual impacts on the rural landscape is usually required.